zxue/install-maximo-on-azure-and-aws/README.md

 ## Custom Domain Name and DNS Server (Azure only)

-When creating a Red Hat OpenShift cluster, you can specify the [domain name](https://learn.microsoft.com/en-us/azure/openshift/quickstart-portal), e.g. example.com.
+When creating a Red Hat OpenShift cluster, you can specify the domain name, e.g. example.com.
+For more details, check [Deploy an Azure Red Hat OpenShift cluster](https://learn.microsoft.com/en-us/azure/openshift/quickstart-portal).

 You can change the DNS server for an existing cluster.
 Run the `oc` command to determine eligibility.
 For more details, check [Configure custom DNS for your Azure Red Hat OpenShift (ARO) cluster](https://learn.microsoft.com/en-us/azure/openshift/howto-custom-dns).